FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 > \
 > So to be clear, I think it was a radical improvement for the ML-scaling-TAA's compared to where say UE4's first TAA ended up.
 BUT fully solving the ghosting/flicker/artifact problems in the frame-jitter TAA framework might not actually be possible ...

 TAA goes ***deep*** and the way jitter resolves things other techniques can't, takes some time to grasp intuitively.
-[Previously](/GLSL-noise-and-radial-gradient) I introduced my favorite GLSL one-liner for dithering, which can also help TAA with resolve effects temporally.
+[Previously](/GLSL-noise-and-radial-gradient) I introduced my favorite GLSL one-liner for dithering, which can also help TAA resolve effects temporally.
 Sledgehammer games used it for shadow filtering.

 <blockquote class="reaction"><div class="reaction_text">TAA is some fascinating stuff!
 This post was too full to appreciate it properly.
 Here's a recommended <a target="_blank" href="https://gdcvault.com/play/1023254/Temporal-Reprojection-Anti-Aliasing-in">deep-dive talk</a> by "<a target="_blank" href="https://en.wikipedia.org/wiki/Inside_(video_game)">Inside</a>" developer <a target="_blank" href="https://twitter.com/codeverses">Lasse Jon Fuglsang Pedersen</a></div><img class="kiwi" src="/assets/kiwis/book.svg"></blockquote>